MariamAmy/nhorizon-java-container/README.md

 ### Docker Push Failures:
 Docker login failed due to incorrect password input.
 We resolved this by correctly configuring the Jenkins credentials and ensuring Docker login was secure.

+### Docker (Port Already allocated) Issue
+After realizing that we used the same port for an already exited container, we stopped and remove the container to make use of the part.
+In other cases we changed the port number.

 ### Connectivity Check Failure:
 The initial pipeline failed the `curl` connectivity check because the container didn’t have enough time to start.
 We added a 10-second delay using `sleep(10)` to allow the application to initialize properly.